-I am now 53-years-old and am returning to university full time.
+I am now 53 years old and am returning to university full time.
 When I turned 50, my son enrolled me into university as my birthday present.
-He said that after so many years of giving and caring for others, now it was time to finally do something for myself.
+After so many years of giving and caring for others, he said now it was time for me to do something for myself.

 I am enrolled in the Bachelor of General Arts program and just finished my first courses.
-With some additional volunteer work in criminal justice, whether a police station or court house, I hope to enroll in the Bachelor of Professional Arts in Criminal Justice program at Athabasca University, and then get my Masters in Criminology from John Jay in New York City.
+With some additional volunteer work in criminal justice, whether a police station or court house, I hope to enrol in the Bachelor of Professional Arts in Criminal Justice program at AU, and then get my master’s in criminology from John Jay in New York City.
 I want to work in the terrorism field assisting women and children victims.
 That’s my ultimate goal.
 Somehow to give back to save lives and help nurture them.

 From one course to fulltime

 I then began taking one course at a time as I was working full time.
-Last November I enrolled as a full-time student with Athabasca University.
-The perfect choice to tackle the boredom of COVID-19.
+Last November I enrolled as a full-time student with AU.
+It was the perfect opportunity to tackle the boredom of COVID-19.
 I worked hard and excelled in all my courses.

 I just finished my first set of courses and feel amazing.
 Results were all great.
 My sons were my biggest supporters constantly sending racing emails of how proud they are of me.